On Campus & Beyond

 Recreation is important for overall health and wellness, and here at Newberry College, we want you to relax and play just as well as you work.
 There are many opportunities to balance your studies with time off, and you'll have lots of new friends with whom to explore them.

-We support our students by providing everything they need to be successful including academic assistance, career guidance, health care, development, community service involvement, and academic excellence.
+We support you by providing everything you need to be successful including academic assistance, career guidance, health care, development, community service involvement, and academic excellence.
 Greek organizations are governed by their respective councils; IFC, NPC, and NPHC.